Matrix159/Smite-Handbook/README.md

 # Materialized Smite

-Materialized Smite is my experimentation with creating a new Jetpack Compsoe application from scratch and applying the topics I learn along the way.
+Materialized Smite is my experimentation with creating a new Jetpack Compose application from scratch and applying the topics I learn along the way.
 It uses Hi-Rez's Smite API to provide data.

 <p float="left">